shihuang047/MockMetagenomes4Benchmark/README.md

 ### * CAMI2 marine (N = 10)

+Please refer to more details on CAMI 2 Challenge at https://cami-challenge.org/cami-ii/

-### * Simulated microbial communities from five representative environmental habitats (gastrointestinal, oraldermal, vaginal and building; N = 25)
+### * Simulated microbial communities from five representative environmental habitats (gastrointestinal, oral, dermal, vaginal, and building; N = 25)

 **Data availability:** The simulated dataset can be downloaded from https://figshare.com/projects/Challenges_in_Benchmarking_Metagenomic_Profilers/79916.